 The Hidden Costs of Buying a Home in South Africa

-The hidden costs of buying a home are the expenses beyond the purchase price that you must meet before, during, and after transfer.
-They are part of the complete buying process in South Africa, and include once-off transaction costs such as transfer duty, conveyancing fees, and bond registration, as well as ongoing monthly obligations including municipal rates, utilities, insurance, and body corporate levies.
-In sectional title schemes, special levies can arrive without warning and must be paid regardless of your financial position at the time.
+The hidden costs of buying a home are the expenses beyond the purchase price you have to meet before, during, and after transfer.
+They include once-off transaction costs such as transfer duty, conveyancing fees, and bond registration, and ongoing monthly obligations like municipal rates, utilities, insurance, and body corporate levies.
+In sectional title schemes, special levies can land without warning and must be paid whatever your finances look like at the time.

 Key takeaways